Ellendale, Delaware: 20th Century to Present

 In the 1950s, numerous school districts in Kent and Sussex Counties, including Ellendale, continued to fight against desegregation after the ruling of Brown v.
 Board of Education.
 The protests which begin at the Milford School District, eventually bringing about a lawsuit that went to the Delaware Supreme Court which ruled that while segregation was unconstitutional, it did not require immediate desegregation.
 This was further bolstered by the findings of Griffin v.
 County School Board of Prince Edward County.
 Bryant Bowles, President of the National Association for the Advancement of White People led several anti-desegregation rallies and boycotts in the area, including Ellendale, that resulted in decreased attendance at the schools.
 Ellendale School 125 and Ellendale Colored School 195C reached an agreement on consolidation, but attorney Louis L. Redding complained to the Department of Public Instruction that black teachers were being subjected to scrutiny that their white counterparts were not.
 After desegregation, all students were educated at Ellendale School 125.

 The Ellendale Town Council reorganized a police department in the 1970s.
 Due to fiscal constraints, the department was shut down again in the 1980s.
 After being restarted in the 1990s, the economic crash that started with the housing crisis caused Congress to cut funding to community policing grants and the town was forced to cut its department down to one part-time officer.

-On September 27, 2008 the town of Ellendale passed its first annexation vote, 69 for to 37 against, since the town was incorporated in 1905.
+On September 27, 2008, the town of Ellendale passed its first annexation vote, 69 for to 37 against, since the town was incorporated in 1905.
 The 5 acre parcel at the corner of Main Street and South Old State Road will be used for commercial purposes.
+Since 2022, the town has annexed more than 625 acre of surrounding properties and their associated residential and commercial developments, which has more than tripled the land area of the town, and has the potential to increase the town population to over 5,500 residents.

 The Ellendale State Forest Picnic Facility and Teddy's Tavern are listed on the National Register of Historic Places.